-- Because BNSF did not have detailed employment records in order to compute the population of potentially exposed employees, it computed an estimate using Company employee data from 1970 forward and estimated the BNSF employee base from 1938-1969 using railroad industry historical census data and estimating BNSF's representation in the total railroad population. - The projected incidence of disease was estimated based on epidemiological studies using employees' age, duration and intensity of exposure while employed. - An estimate of the future anticipated claims filing rate by type of disease (non-malignant, cancer and mesothelioma) was computed using the Company's average historical claim filing rates observed in 2012-2015. - An estimate of the future anticipated dismissal rate by type of claim was computed using the Company's historical average dismissal rates observed in 2011-2015. - An estimate of the future anticipated settlement by type of disease was computed using the Company's historical average of dollars paid per claim for pending and future claims using the average settlement by type of incidence observed during 2011-2015.
+- Because BNSF Railway did not have detailed employment records in order to compute the population of potentially exposed employees, it computed an estimate using Company employee data from 1970 forward and estimated the BNSF Railway employee base from 1938-1969 using railroad industry historical census data and estimating BNSF Railway's representation in the total railroad population. - The projected incidence of disease was estimated based on epidemiological studies using employees' age, duration and intensity of exposure while employed. - An estimate of the future anticipated claims filing rate by type of disease (non-malignant, cancer and mesothelioma) was computed using the Company's average historical claim filing rates observed in 2014-2017. - An estimate of the future anticipated dismissal rate by type of claim was computed using the Company's historical average dismissal rates observed in 2013-2017. - An estimate of the future anticipated settlement by type of disease was computed using the Company's historical average of dollars paid per claim for pending and future claims using the average settlement by type of incidence observed during 2013-2017.

-From these assumptions, BNSF projected the incidence of each type of disease to the estimated population to arrive at an estimate of the total number of employees that could potentially assert a claim.
+From these assumptions, BNSF Railway projected the incidence of each type of disease to the estimated population to arrive at an estimate of the total number of employees that could potentially assert a claim.
 Historical claim filing rates were applied for each type of disease to the total number of employees that could potentially assert a claim to determine the total number of anticipated claim filings by disease type.
 Historical dismissal rates, which represent claims that are closed without payment, were then applied to calculate the number of future claims by disease type that would likely require payment by the Company.
-Finally, the number of such claims was multiplied by the average settlement value to estimate BNSF's future liability for unasserted asbestos claims.
+Finally, the number of such claims was multiplied by the average settlement value to estimate BNSF Railway's future liability for unasserted asbestos claims.

 The most sensitive assumptions for this accrual are the estimated future filing rates and estimated average claim values.
 Asbestos claim filings are typically sporadic and may include large batches of claims solicited by law firms.
-To reflect these factors, BNSF used a multi-year calibration period (i.e., average historical filing rates observed in 2012-2015) because it believed it would be most representative of its future claim experience.
-In addition, for non-malignant claims, the number of future claims to be filed against BNSF declines at a rate consistent with both mortality and age as there is a decreasing propensity to file a claim as the population ages.
-BNSF believes the average claim values by type of disease from the historical period 2011-2015 are most representative of future claim values.
-Non-malignant claims, which represent approximately 80 percent of the total number and 45 percent of the cost of estimated future asbestos claims, were priced by age of the projected claimants.
+To reflect these factors, BNSF Railway used a multi-year calibration period (i.e., average historical filing rates observed in 2014-2017) because it believed it would be most representative of its future claim experience.
+In addition, for non-malignant claims, the number of future claims to be filed against BNSF Railway declines at a rate consistent with both mortality and age as there is a decreasing propensity to file a claim as the population ages.
+BNSF Railway believes the average claim values by type of disease from the historical period 2013-2017 are most representative of future claim values.
+Non-malignant claims, which represent approximately 70 percent of the total number and 40 percent of the cost of estimated future asbestos claims, were priced by age of the projected claimants.
 Historically, the ultimate settlement value of these types of claims is most sensitive to the age of the claimant.

-During the third quarters of 2016, 2015 and 2014, the Company analyzed recent filing and payment trends to ensure the assumptions used by BNSF to estimate its future asbestos liability were reasonable.
-In 2016, management determined that the liability remained appropriate and no change was recorded.
-In 2015, management recorded an increase in expense of \$5 million.
-In 2014, management recorded a decrease in expense of \$2 million.
-The Company plans to update its study again in the third quarter of 2017.
+During the third quarters of 2017, 2016 and 2015, the Company analyzed recent filing and payment trends to ensure the assumptions used by BNSF Railway to estimate its future asbestos liability were reasonable.
+In 2017, management recorded a decrease to the liability of \$29 million.
+No adjustment was recorded in 2016.
+In 2015, management recorded an increase to the liability of \$5 million.
+The Company plans to update its study again in the third quarter of 2018.

-Throughout the year, BNSF monitors actual experience against the number of forecasted claims and expected claim payments and will record adjustments to the Company's estimates as necessary.
+Throughout the year, BNSF Railway monitors actual experience against the number of forecasted claims and expected claim payments and will record adjustments to the Company's estimates as necessary.